 We spend about $500 or more in veterinary services alone for the average Sheltie taken into NWALHDR.
 This amount does not include the room, board, evaluation, training, food, supplements and love that our volunteer foster homes provide - free of charge.
 So, our adoption fees cover only a small part of the expenses incurred in rehoming our Shelties.
 We rely heavily on donations and on fund-raising events.

 Q: Do you have a shelter where I can come to see all the dogs you have available for adoption?

 A: No. Each Shelties is placed in an appropriate foster home.
-Our foster homes are in Alabama, Kentucky, West Virginia and Western Pennsylvania.
+Our foster homes are in Alabama, Kentucky, West Virginia.
 You can see photos and brief descriptions of our dogs on our website page.
 We cannot, however, arrange for you to meet a particular Sheltie until you have submitted an application, had your home visit, and been informed by the Adoption Coordinator that you have been approved to adopt.